eviltik/evilcluster/README.md

 Monolithic approach of nodejs clustering.

-# What ? why ?
+## What ? why ?

-Sometime, you can make the choice to not have a microservice architecture :
+Sometime, you can make the choice to **not have** a microservice architecture :

-* when you "pkg" (https://github.com/zeit/pkg) your node application
+* when you "pkg" (https://github.com/zeit/pkg) your nodejs application
 * when the logic of microservices is not "appropriated" ( ... )
-* when you want one "Windows Service" (see https://nssm.cc/) with all in one
+* when you want to have only one "Windows Service" (see https://nssm.cc/) with all your modules inside

-# Design purposal
+## Best practice microservice design

 Below a classical design of microservices running on the same box.

-Usualy, master processes and forks talk each other using IPC (process.send).
+Usually, master processes and forks talk each other using IPC (process.send).
 Only a boolean (cluster.isMaster) is available to handle code running in forks vs master process.

 Process 1 can not speak natively with process 2 unless if you implement it, a kind of gateway between them (webservices, websockets, tcp, redis, ...).
 This is a best practice because of scalability and deployment facility.

 ```